dmitre88/R-Code/README.md

 # R-Code
-Code used to estimate indicators and other analysis made with open-data.
+Code used to estimate indicators and other analyses based on open-data.

 Codes available:
   * homicide_rate: estimates the homicide rate per 100,000 inhabitants per municipality in Mexico from 2010 onwards based on CONAPO and INEGI data.